By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Some authors report that confabulation results from gaps in the memory do to Blackouts or brownouts after which the brain needs to fill in the gaps by adding details from other events in the alcoholic’s life or by suggesting things that are possible even if they did not happen.

 Sometimes these explanations are fantastic but it is the only explanation the person with confabulation can imagine.
-Confabulation can occur even without amnesia and can be extra details added onto memories.
+Confabulation can occur even without amnesia and can be extra details added to memories.

 With repeated efforts to fill in those gaps in memory, the alcoholic begins to believe those created memories.